JiscPER/jper/docs/MODELS.md

     "notification" : "<id of the notification to which the match pertains>", "provenance" : [
         {
-            "term" : "<term from the configuration that matched>", "field" : "<field from the configuration that matched>", "source" : "<text from the notification routing metadata that matched>", "explanation" : "<any additional explanatory text to go with this match (e.g. description of levenstein criteria)>"
+            "source_field" : "<field from the configuration that matched>", "term" : "<term from the configuration that matched>", "notification_field" : "<field from the notification that matched>" "matched" : "<text from the notification routing metadata that matched>", "explanation" : "<any additional explanatory text to go with this match (e.g. description of levenstein criteria)>"
         }
     ]